f-zaman-rafi/Admin-Management-System/README.md

 # Admin Management System

-This project is an Admin Management System designed to manage and display member information dynamically.
-It includes functionalities such as adding, editing, deleting, filtering, and searching members.
-The interface also provides options for sorting members by name and membership status, as well as displaying recent members and updating member counts in real time.
+This Admin Management System is built entirely with HTML, CSS, and Vanilla JavaScript, without relying on any frameworks or libraries.
+It offers dynamic management and display of member information, including features like adding, editing, deleting, filtering, and searching members.
+The system also supports sorting by name and membership status, real-time updates to member counts, and a dedicated section for showcasing recent members.

 ## Table of Contents